vicw0ng-hk/LeetCode/Solutions/14-Longest-Common-Prefix.md

                 break
         return ans
 ```
-simple string sorting and comparing.
+Simple string sorting and comparing in Python.